lehmstedt/trade-wars/README.md

 # trade-wars

-- [ ] Refactor all use cases inside Game
-- [ ] Dropdown for resource selection instead of free text
+- [x] Dropdown for resource selection instead of free text
 - [ ] Move and adapt all uses cases in test dir
 - [ ] Inside vs outside price with tariffs
 - [ ] Trade at the price of outside price with tariff